By Paul Rogers

 Some characteristics are completely invisible, incorporated into the construction for future adaptation.
 Grab bars, for example, require blocking in the walls to provide the required support strength.
 Even if you don’t want the bars just yet, making sure the builder installs the blocking prevents the need to tear up the walls in 20 years.

 And the trend to larger homes means more interior spaces naturally accommodate universal design standards.
 Today’s larger bathrooms can accommodate the 5-foot turning radius required for universal access.
 A person in a wheelchair could never enter and turn in an old bathroom, with dimensions set shortly after World War II revolving around accommodating the bathtub.

 Practitioners stress that universal design benefits apply to all people of all abilities.
 Perhaps a better way to think of universal design is by one of the other names often applied to it: inclusive design, work-efficient design, multi-generational design, human sustainable design.

 Take for instance the zero-step entry, a signature of all universal design homes.
 Sure, wheelchair users benefit, but the feature also aids parents with strollers, residents who use wheeled luggage and backpacks, anyone moving heavy items in or out on carts and people who simply want to slow the wear and tear on their knee joints.

-“Universal design is user-friendly ergonomic design that applies to all of us,” says Mack, who began her career as an occupational therapist and knows a few things about muscle and bone strain.
+“Universal design is a user-friendly ergonomic design that applies to all of us,” says Mack, who began her career as an occupational therapist and knows a few things about muscle and bone strain.
 “We’re living longer and putting more miles on our bodies than previous generations.
-I look at how we can reduce wear and tear and preserve bodies, joints and backs.”
+I look at how we can reduce wear and tear and preserve bodies, joints, and backs.”

 Most experts say investing in universal design upgrades is well worth it in virtually any circumstance.